craigtscott/mockina/README.md

 ### Wireframe

-The game will consist of 4 main components the map the movement drop downs the run switch and the information area including title credit and links to my linkedin and github pages.
+The game will consist of 4 main components, the map, the movement drop downs, the run switch, and the information area including title credit and links to my linkedin and github pages.

 ![wireframe](images/motor-programming.png)